mmlmike010/YelpCamp/README.md

 **
 APP DESCRIPTION:

-Browse through various campgrounds stored within the database to find your next destination!
+Browse through various campgrounds stored within our database to find your next destination!
+Went somewhere special that's not listed within our database?
+Sign-up and add a new campground to our directory for other users to browse and comment!

 **
 Details: